389ds/389ds.github.io/docs/389ds/development/coding-style.md

 -   All source and header files should include a copy of the license.
 -   C99 is the minimum version we target (no c89 mode).
+-   Do not use bare int or long.
+Use inttypes.h (see Types)
 -   Stick to a K&R coding style.
     -   Space after keywords
     -   Curly braces on same line as if/while.
+-   We provide slapi_* functions for various tasks - these should be your first reference.
--   Prefer NSPR functions for file, string, memory allocation, etc. if at all possible.
+-   Avoid NSPR functions for file, string, memory allocation, etc. if at all possible.
+They add excess overhead to the platform.
 -   All code should be peer reviewed before being checked in.
 -   Our code is used internationally, so use simple english in messages.
 -   Don't add extra dependencies unless they are needed.
 Every dependency is a potential "new project" we may need to adopt.
 If we need a small function, just write that rather than using micro dependencies.
 -   Keep messages short, direct, and offer direction.
+For example:

-For example, a bad message is:
+A bad message is:

     An error occured, please check the error log.